zadarastorage/zadara-examples/k8s/rke2/README.md

 ## Step 3: Automated RKE2 deployment (Terraform)

+* Open the AWS CLI and create an instance-profile for the masters and/or workers via the below command: \
+  <code>aws iam create-instance-profile --instance-profile-name <name>/code>
+  Alternatively you can create the instance-profile with SYMP: \
+  <code>symp instance-profile create <name>/code>
+  Make sure to save the instance-profile/s id/s and provide it to as a terraform variable
 * Go to the `rke2-terraform` directory
 * Copy the `terraform.auto.tfvars.template` file to `terraform.auto.tfvars` and edit the parameters
     * `environment` - the prefix for VM names (defaults to "k8s")